 Burns occur when an object or substance comes in contact with the skin, destroying its tissues.
 Minor burns might affect just the outer layer of the skin, while more severe burns can damage or destroy the deeper underlying tissues, tendons, and muscles.
 Third-degree burns can be catastrophic, causing permanent scarring and disfigurement.
-At Jordan, Herington & Rowley, our burn injury attorneys in Denver represent clients who have suffered thermal, chemical, electrical, or radiation burns.
+At Jordan, Herington & Rowley, our burn injury lawyers in Denver provide legal representation to clients who have suffered thermal, chemical, electrical, or radiation burns.

 We can help victims with burns from car accidents, workplace disasters, fires, explosions, defective products, electrocutions, Spray Foam Insulation Fires and other circumstances realize compensation for their injuries and related costs.
 Call us today for a free consultation at (303) 465-8733.

-Why Choose Our Denver Burn Injury Lawyer?
+Why Choose Our Denver Burn Injury Lawyers?

 - We are hard-hitting trial attorneys ready to go to bat for you during insurance claims and personal injury lawsuits in Colorado.

 - Our Denver burn injury attorney is dedicated, passionate, and will always put the needs of the client first.

 - We work primarily on contingency which means we only get paid if our clients get paid.
 The other way that injury attorneys get paid is by billable hours.
 This means you get charged money regardless of whether you win or lose.

 According to the American Burn Association, emergency departments treated approximately 486,000 burn and fire-related injuries between 2011 and 2015 alone — which averages out to over 100,000 injuries per year.
 73% of these injuries occur in the home, followed by work at 8%.
 The American Burn Association also provides the following statistics on burn injuries in the United States.

 - 3,390 civilians died in fires in 2016.